iree-org/iree-llvm-sandbox/experimental/iterators/README.md

 protocol between iterators is slightly different.
 Concretely, it defines that each iterator class should have the functions `open`, `next`, and `close` (and is therefore sometimes called "open/next/close" interface).
 Computations are expressed as a tree of such iterators.
+(The reason why it has to be a tree is that, like in Python, open/next/close iterators only provide one iteration, i.e., they can only be consumed in one place.
+In a tree, this place is their parent iterator.)
 The computation is initialized by calling `open` on the root iterator, which typically calls `open` on its child iterators, such that the whole tree is initialized recursively.
 The computation is then driven by calling `next` repeatedly on the root, each call producing one element of the result until all of them have been produced.
 Each call to `next` on the root typically triggers a cascade of `next` calls in the tree (but how many calls are required in each of the iterators depends on those iterators, their current state, and the input they are consuming).
 After a call to `next` has signaled the end of the result stream, or when the system or user wants to abort the computation, the `close` function of the root iterator is called, which recursively calls `close` on its children, all of which clean up any state they may have.

 The [`examples/database-iterators-standalone`](examples/database-iterators-standalone)
 folder contains a standalone project that implements the open/next/close